 Hearth breads, Craft and Community, since 1988

 From away, Martha and I hung out the shingle, Richard's Bread, at the Grand Manan Whale and Seabird Research Station in the late fall of 1988, in the back kitchen, opposite what is now the ferry car park in North Head.
 This was a trial, minimalist bakery, with a pre-1956 mixer, a pizza oven that wobbled like a moose, and a maple-topped worktable, which, after 9 am, served as sales counter.
 For cash register, we used an old tobacco tin, maybe it was a coffee container.
 Martha brought nearly fifteen years of cooking experience to the task, having put in many years in at the Compass Rose, but more recently as cuisinière à la passe at "l'Express" in Montreal and cook at the "Pilsen" in North Hatley, Qc.
-Richard's work history was varied, from car salesman and fledgling financial analyst through teacher to university instructor in central Canada, turning in 1986 to the world of manual labour, beginning as apprentice baker at the Montreal bakery, "Aux bons croissants", and then working there as baker, for several years.
+Richard's work history was varied, from car salesman and fledgling financial analyst through teacher to university instructor in central Canada, turning in 1986 to the world of manual labour, beginning as apprentice baker at the Montreal bakery, "Aux bons croissants", and then working there on and off as baker, for several years.

 Our idea in 1988 was to make the best bread we knew how, and, in return we hoped, make a living.
 This was, of course, the social relation of the artisan.
-More than 20 years later, we continue with the same principle, although there have been many twists and turns along the way: the move to the current location and name in 1990, newer ovens, mixers, proofing cabinets, refridgeration devices, and many other productive utensils and smallwares, continual upgrading of ingredients, constant refining of recipes and techniques, study in the USA (National Baking Center) and in France (Institut National de la Boulangerie), and several forays into wholesaling, especially from 1996 to 2001 by selling through a series of retail outlets in southeastern New Brunswick, which saw our truck doing up to 1400 km a week, on the "Mainland".
+More than 20 years later, we continue with the same principle, although there have been many twists and turns along the way: the move to the current location and name in 1990, newer ovens, mixers, proofing cabinets, refrigeration devices, and many other productive utensils and smallwares, continual upgrading of ingredients, constant refining of recipes and techniques, study in the USA (National Baking Center) and in France (Institut National de la Boulangerie), and several forays into wholesaling, especially from 1996 to 2001 by selling through a series of retail outlets in southeastern New Brunswick, which saw our truck doing up to 1400 km a week, on the 'Mainland'.

-Domestic baking of tinned bread was a strong custom on the Island, as we got underway, especially evident in "Saturday beans and [pan]rolls".
-And it was not invariably the woman of the household who was the baker.
+Domestic baking of tinned bread was a strong custom on the Island, as we got underway, especially evident in the custom of 'Saturday beans and [pan]rolls'.
+And it was not invariably the woman of the household who was baker.
 However, there was precedent for a commercial bakery, that of Peter Reynolds who somehow washed up on the Island and set up his bakery across from Poodle Alley, perhaps in the 1920's, with a Hubbard ("Hubbard Ovens Make Bakers Happy"*) horizontal, electric mixer of about 50 pounds of flour capacity and what must have been a coal fired metal oven, of a comparable capacity.
 One of our customers fondly remembered the apple turnovers he got there as a boy.
-In later years, said a grandson, the bakery operated first as a carrier of mainland factory bread, but at the end, possibly in the early 1960's, solely as a bread distributor.
+In later years, said a grandson, the bakery latterly operated as a carrier of mainland factory bread, but at the end, possibly in the early 1960's, solely as a bread distributor.
 Since then, two generations of men have continued to meet the ferry for bread and distribute it to Island retailers; the son of the second continues to this day in the same function.
 A few years before us, a mainly wholesale bakery was set up by a fishing family in Seal Cove under a provincial economic initiative program and operated for about five years.
 And since we started, two more small, wholesale bakeries have come and gone, and there has been an in-store bakery for several years in the Island "Save Easy" supermarket, part of the Weston chain.

 **Steven L Kaplan, Le retour du bon pain, 2002.
 One of the main themes or arguments of this long and forceful book is that the return of good bread was not only a deliberate strategy on the part of several key actors and bakers, but also the road to survival of French bread and breadmakers.

-© 2012 North Head Bakery, 199 Route 776, Grand Manan, NB, E5G 1A4 506-662-8862
+© 2016 North Head Bakery, 199 Route 776, Grand Manan, NB, E5G 1A4 506-662-8862